Skip to content

 With international travel now the driving force in peak green fee pricing, clubs relying on overseas visitor income could find themselves feeling just like they did in the summer of 2020.

 It wouldn’t even need to be a cataclysm like a pandemic to have a major impact.
-A stronger pound, or a weaker dollar, might dull the determination of US golfers.
+A stronger pound, or a weaker dollar, over the long term might dull the determination of US golfers.
 A recession, depleted travel budgets, or political pressures may soften demand.

 And while you can flex a £200 green fee without unduly damaging your reputation, how do you walk back a £500 price point?